beanssmart/smartbeans-doc/docs/basic-concepts/provided.md

 that links directly to a method in your bean.
 When the button is pressed, SmartBeans invokes the designated method.

 To implement this functionality create a field of type `ProvidedButton` in your bean and Annotate it with `@Provided`.
-SmartBeans will thena utomatically register the button in Home Assistant and inject a `ProvidedButton` instance into your bean
+SmartBeans will then automatically register the button in Home Assistant and inject a `ProvidedButton` instance into your bean

 You have two options to handle button press events: